sjf630/README-generator/README.md

 ## Description

 This application uses Node.js and the Inquirer package to generate professional README files through user input from the command line.
-The generated README includes a title, description, table of contents, installation instructions, usage information, license, contribution guidelines, tests, and contact information for questions.

 ## Installation